LJ-Luka/Data_Professional_Analysis/Data_Professionals_Survey_Analysis.md

 | Found it Difficult | 32% |
 | Most Popular Language | Python (67% of respondents) |

-**The headline:** Data careers are young, accessible, and in-demand—but they're not easy to enter, and salary satisfaction is concerningly low.
+**The headline:** Data careers are young, accessible, and in-demand, but they're not easy to enter, and salary satisfaction is concerningly low.

 ---

 ## Key Findings

-### 1. Breaking Into Data Is Harder Than It Looks
+### 1. Breaking into Data is harder than it looks

 The survey asked: *"How difficult was it to break into data?"*